A. F. Tredgold

-Alfred Frank Tredgold FRSE FRCP TD (5 November 1870 – 17 September 1952) was a 20th-century British neurologist and psychiatrist and expert in Amentia.
+Alfred Frank Tredgold (5 November 1870 – 17 September 1952) was a British neurologist and psychiatrist and expert in Amentia.
 He also wrote on eugenics from the early 20th century.
 He was a member of the Eugenics Education Society.

 Life

 He was born at 49 Liversage Street in Derby on 5 November 1870, the son of Joseph Tredgold, a builder's foreman, and his wife Bessie Smith.
 He studied Medicine at Durham University and graduated in 1899.
 He immediately began to specialise in mental health, working mainly in London hospitals.
 He won a scholarship from London County Council to study mental deficiency and worked for two years in London's asylums.
 This included a period working at the innovative Claybury Hospital under Dr F. W. Mott.

 He worked as a GP for two years then in 1905 as Physician to the Littleton Home for Defective Children gave evidence to the Royal Commission on the Feeble Minded.
 His findings came to fruition in the Mental Deficiency Act of 1913.